openstack-archive/kloudbuster/doc/source/usage.rst

 To create a custom scale test configuration, make a copy of the default configuration and modify that file to satisfy our own needs.
 A copy of the default configuration can be obtained by redirecting the output of *--show-config* to a new file.
+For example:

+    kloudbuster --show-config >scale1.cfg

 Once done, provide that custom configuration file to the KloudBuster command line using the *--config <file>* option.

 .. note::

-    Note that the default configuration is always loaded by KloudBuster and any default option can be overridden by providing a custom configuration file that only contains modified options.
+    The default configuration is always loaded by KloudBuster and any default option can be overridden by providing a custom configuration file that only contains modified options.
 So you can delete all the lines in the configuration file that you do not intend to change